pr0kary0te/GenomeWideSNP-development/README.md

 $max_het_prop = 0.005; (maximum proportion of varieties with heterozygous calls)
 $min_maf = 0.01; (minumum Minor allele Frequency)
 $min_call_rate = 0.95; (minimum proportion of varieties with a valid hom or het call.
+This script also adds SnpEff annotation to the vcfs if it is not already present.

 <b>convert_vcf_to_genotypes.pl</b>